 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Dr. A. Aria Tzika: ___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+This approach is currently used for chronic stroke patients, however, it can in principle be applied to other neurological diseases involving motor deficits.

 Are there any specific areas of research that this method could provide insight into?

+Neuroplasticity – the ability of the brain to adapt and recover through rehabilitation

 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Dr. Mark P. Ottensmeyer: ___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+It can be applied to deficits of other body motions with suitable modifications to the hardware of the force stimulus device.
+This device and any modifications must retain MR-compatibility.

 How would you expect an individual who has never performed this technique to struggle?

+No – following the standard operating procedure generally results in no problems to the experimenter

 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Mark P. Ottensmeyer: ___________ (Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) Ensure that the MR-CHIROD has been properly connected and functions verified before bringing a patient into the MR room.

 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. A. Aria Tzika: ___________(Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) The procedure is more easily followed when observing the process on video over reading a standard operating procedure.

 Introduction of Demonstrator: (Said by you on camera)